AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/migration-manual.md

 * certification_commit.csv is dependent on certification.csv and certification_course.csv
 * certification_enrollment.csv is dependent on certification.csv, certification_course.csv and certification_enrollment.csv

+### Learning Program course order in migration CSVs

+In earlier versions of the migration specifications, the learning_program_course.csv file included an order column, suggesting that you could control the sequence of courses within a Learning Program during migration.

+Adobe Learning Manager no longer uses this column.
+Course order in a Learning Program cannot be controlled via migration CSVs, and the system ignores any values provided in the order column, even if you set **orderEnforced** to true.

+To avoid confusion, the order column has been removed from the official CSV specifications.
+If you have existing scripts or tools that still generate this column, you can safely drop it; it has no impact on how Learning Programs are created or displayed.

 ## Migration procedure {#migrationprocedure}

 Before you start with the migration procedure, it is important to note the following points: